Settings¶

 Project settings¶

-Only the “linters” settings in can be changed in a project.
+Only the “linters” settings plus a “kill-switch” can be changed in a project.
 All other settings can only be changed in your user settings.

 Note